Abrar-Muhammad/quantum-computing-project/README.md

 - Simulate and build quantum circuits
 - Share insights and progress

+## How I Built This

+This project was developed over 4 weeks using:

+- Research from online papers, IBM Qiskit docs, and YouTube lectures
+- Visual diagrams made in Draw.io
+- Coding in IBM Quantum Lab and Google Colab
+- I wrote and formatted all the content myself

+This was not copied.
+I used ChatGPT only for explanations and formatting guidance, but the ideas, connections, and writing are my own.

 ## 🌍 Author
 **Muhammad Abrar**
 Student | Quantum Enthusiast